cbcrg/tcoffee/docs/tcoffee_faq.rst

 ..
 Warning:: This log of modifications is not as thorough and accurate as it should be...but it's a beginning !

+- 11.00+: extensive update of the documentation, examples; addition of the latest T-Coffee modes (PSI-Coffee, SARA-Coffee, Pro-Coffee, STRIKE, T-RMSD...); creation of an automated procedure for checking command lines from the documentation **doc2test.pl**.
 - 9.86 New data structure for the primary library that results in highly improved running times for mcoffee and significantly decreased memory usage.
 - 5.80 Novel assembly algorithm (linked_pair_wise) and the primary library is now made of probcons style pairwise alignments (proba_pair)
- - 4.30 and upward: the FAQ has moved into a new tutorial document; -in has will be deprecated and replaced by the flags: -profile,-method,-aln,-seq,-pdb
+- 4.30 and upward: the FAQ has moved into a new tutorial document; **-in** can be replaced by the flags **-profile,-method,-aln,-seq,-pdb**.
- - 4.02: -mode=dna is still available but not any more needed or supported.
-Use type=protein or dna if you need to force things
+- 4.02: **-mode=dna** is still available but not any more needed or supported.
+Use **-type=protein or dna** if you need to force things
 - 3.28: corrected a bug that prevents short sequences from being correctly aligned
 - Use of @ as a separator when specifying methods parameters
 - The most notable modifications have to do with the structure of the input.
 From version 2.20, all files must be tagged to indicate their nature (A: alignment, S: Sequence, L: Library...).
 We are becoming stricter, but that's for your own good...
 Another important modification has to do with the flag -matrix: it now controls the matrix being used for the computation